Najits/Todo-List-Manager-w-Angular/README.md

 ToDo List Manager w/ Angular
 =========

-using angular/angular-ui/bootstrap to recreate a todos manager
+Using angular/angular-ui/bootstrap to create a todos manager